JeremyBickel/BibleSearcher/README.md

-# BibleSearcher
+# Bible Searcher
-Analytics, Parsing and Organization of the God's Special Book for the Purpose of Understanding His Will for Humanity
+Analytics, Parsing and Organization of God's Special Book for the Purpose of Understanding His Will for Humanity

 1. General Parsing
 -Tokenization, Bible References, Counts for each unique word and instance of each word